Jack the Ripper (1976)

 Directed by anyone interesting?
 Jess Franco - the biggest name in euro-cult cinema with over 180 films to his credit, everything from black and white horror Secret of Dr. Orloff (1964) to DTV softcore horror Tender Flesh (1998)

-Any sex?
+Any sex or nudity?
 Several nude scenes and sexual assauts.

 The DVD

-Audio Original German and English audio tracks - the German track sounds good, but with some hiss.
-The English track sounds better but has some terrible, fake cockney accents.
+Audio German - the sounds good, but with some hiss.

 Extras The disc includes: